Public Key Infrastructure

 - Online claiming for PBS - information for pharmacists about electronic claiming of Pharmaceutical Benefits Scheme (PBS) or Repatriation Pharmaceutical Benefits Scheme (RPBS) medicines with Medicare

 - Aged Care Provider Portal - a fast and secure service that lets you submit events and directly claim aged care payments

 - Health Professional Online Services (HPOS) - a fast and secure way for health professionals and administrators to do business with us

 - Healthcare Identifiers Service for health professionals - a national system that uses a unique number to match healthcare providers to individuals

-Human Services PKI certificates expire every 2 or 5 years, depending on which policy your certificate was issued under.
+PKI certificates expire after a specified period of time, depending on which policy your certificate was issued under.

 Some software automatically renews your Medicare PKI certificate.